ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

 1. Removing 4,466 Null values from the Movie Table will reduce the number of Observations from 7997  to 3531 hence I will ignore the null values.
 2. Added quarter, month, day_of_week and time_period columns to the Movie Table.
 3. Converted the month column by assigning (1 - January and 12 - December)
-4. Converted the day_of_week column by assigning (1 - Sunday and 7 - Saturday)
+4. Converted the day_of_week column by assigning (1 - Sunday and 7 - Saturday).
 5. Converted the duration column by assigning (Short - less than 90min, Standard - From 90min to 120min, and Long - Greater than 120min)
-6. Combined the columns in all tables using INNER JOIN for analysis.
+6. Created separate tables for director and character information by combining columns using INNER JOIN.

 <br>